TRIMpossible/TRIM_identification/README.md

 - Extraction of FASTA sequences from GFF coordinates
 - Optional extraction with flanking regions
 - Structural splitting of sequences
-- Self-BLAST validation of candidate TRIM elements
+- Selfblast validation of candidate TRIM elements

 ### Run workflow